 On appeal, Morse made no claim that his counsel gave him incompetent advice about the guilty plea.
 Instead, he argued that his counsel failed to file a motion to substitute the judge for cause and that “[i]nstead, he scheduled a guilty plea.”
 The appeals court found these arguments insufficient to establish counsel’s incompetence.
 Moreover, the court found that given the weight of the evidence against the defendant, there was nothing to suggest that counsel’s advice to the defendant regarding the guilty plea was incompetent.
 Accordingly, the appeals court held that the circuit court did not err in denying Morse’s motion to withdraw his guilty plea.

 If you have been charged with a DUI crime in Illinois, or you need a driver’s license, it is crucial to speak to an experienced Illinois DUI lawyer as soon as possible.
 Harvatin Law Offices, PC provides knowledgeable representation to people in Springfield and throughout Illinois.
 We have considerable experience defending individuals charged with DUI offenses and representing revoked drivers before the Illinois Secretary of State.
-To learn more, and to set up a free initial consultation, contact us online or call us toll-free at 1-800-829-8513.
+To learn more, and to set up a free initial consultation, contact us online or call us at 217.525.0520.

 More Blog Posts: